measurement-kit/measurement-kit/mobile/android/README.md

 # Build measurement-kit for Android

-This repository contains the scripts needed to cross compile measurement-kit for Android platforms.
+This directory contains the scripts needed to cross compile measurement-kit for Android platforms.

 ## Installing the NDK